-- The new fence should use materials that were used on similar properties during the period of significance. - A wood fence is the appropriate solution in most locations. - Ornate fences, including wrought iron, may create a false history are not appropriate for Aspen Victorian landmarks unless there is evidence that a decorative fence historically existed on the site. - A modest wire fence was common locally in the early 1900s and is appropriate for Aspen Victorian properties.
+- The new fence should use materials that were used on similar properties during the period of significance. - A wood fence is the appropriate solution in most locations.

+- Ornate fences, including wrought iron, may create a false history are not appropriate for Aspen Victorian landmarks unless there is evidence that a decorative fence historically existed on the site. - A modest wire fence was common locally in the early 1900s and is appropriate for Aspen Victorian properties.
 This fence type has many desirable characteristics including transparency, a low height, and a simple design.
 When this material is used, posts should be simply detailed and not oversized.

-Response - Side yard fencing is not proposed at this time; however, the applicant is in discussions with the neighboring properties to understand their preference for fencing along the shared lot lines.
+Response - Side yard fencing is not proposed at this time.